Reviews You Can Rely On

 Types of Tents

-When looking for a tent, the options are endless and different models a geared toward different activities.
-So it is essential first to decide where you want to go with your tent.
-If you are setting up a basecamp so you can easily make climbing trips to nearby crags, you will want a larger tent with better gear storage options and more liveable space.
+When looking for a tent, the options are endless, and different models excel at different activities.
+The first essential step is identifying where you will be going with your tent.
+If you're driving to the campsite and pitching your tent near your car, a spacious model with ample room will be most comfortable.
+If you are setting up a basecamp to easily make climbing trips to nearby crags, you will want a larger one with better gear storage options and more liveable space.
+Going on an expedition to Alaska or the Himalayas?
+You'll want a tent that can withstand high winds and snow loading.
+Or, if you are a fast and light alpinist, you'll want to shave as many ounces as possible by choosing a lightweight tent that can still handle mountain weather.
 If you are fastpacking or doing overnights on your long-distance run, you will want to carry as little as possible and will probably appreciate an ultralight model.
-Pick your flavor of outdoor activity, and it will help you narrow down the style of tent that makes the most sense for you.
+Knowing your flavor of outdoor activity will help you narrow down the style that makes the most sense for you.

 tent - doors open, coffee in hand, a great way to start the morning.